x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-exchange-activesync.md

 ## How do you know this worked?

-To verify that you've successfully enabled or disabled Exchange ActiveSync for a user mailbox using Powershell, do one of the following:
+To verify that you've successfully enabled or disabled Exchange ActiveSync for a user mailbox using PowerShell, do one of the following:

 - Run the following command in Exchange Online PowerShell.